25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

    }
    ```

-Perform migration and update database.
+Perform migration and update database

 _Example:_ Create an extension class for data seeding, this keeps the `DbContext` class clean: